godotengine/godot-website/collections/_article/will-your-contribution-be-merged-heres-how-tell.md

 The [**pull request workflow**](https://contributing.godotengine.org/en/latest/organization/pull_requests/creating_pull_requests.html) is great, because it allows proposing changes to the codebase in a way where they can be evaluated, reviewed (with feedback) and eventually merged or rejected.
 Despite this, a large amount of pull requests (PRs) get rejected for reasons that are often unclear to new contributors.

-To avoid unnecesary work, this short article has some suggestions on what is desired and what is not, and the general rules for accepting or rejecting pull requests.
+To avoid unnecessary work, this short article has some suggestions on what is desired and what is not, and the general rules for accepting or rejecting pull requests.

 ## Ask first

 Ask about what you want to do, by either [opening an issue](https://github.com/godotengine/godot/issues/new), or asking in the [Godot contributors chat platform](https://chat.godotengine.org).
-This will defintely save you time and effort, as other contributors will better guide you on whether your proposal is desired or not (or what needs to be changed so it would be).
+This will definitely save you time and effort, as other contributors will better guide you on whether your proposal is desired or not (or what needs to be changed so it would be).

 ## We refuse by default